RallyHereInteractive/unreal-plugins/Documentation/md/Events.md

 <br>
 ## struct `RHStandardEvents::FPlayerGameResultEvent` <a id="structRHStandardEvents_1_1FPlayerGameResultEvent"></a>

-This event is meant to capture high level information about a completed match.The RHIntegration Plugin will not automatically trigger this, but this event is something that RallyHere will process and have an understanding of the data.
+This event is meant to capture high level information about a completed match.

 rh.player_game_result